 - Product Design

-Students usually find it easier to round a two-digit number to the nearest ten, a three-digit number to the nearest hundred, and a four-digit number to the nearest thousand, but have difficulty round a four-digit number to the nearest ten or hundred or three-digit number to the nearest ten.
+Students usually find it easier to round a two-digit number to the nearest ten, a three-digit number to the nearest hundred, and a four-digit number to the nearest thousand, but have difficulty rounding a four-digit number to the nearest ten or hundred or three-digit number to the nearest ten.
 The students will work collaboratively to design a game with clear written directions, that requires the players to round three- and four-digit numbers to the nearest ten, hundred, and thousand.

 The design process will aid in developing students’ writing skills and produce a product that will help students understand the process of rounding and practice that skill.
-Using the design process of a clear problem, brainstorming, creating, and presenting will allow students to create an original game that is purposeful and authentic.
+Using the design process for a clear problem, brainstorming, creating, and presenting will allow students to create an original game that is purposeful and authentic.

 Standard 1.
 Level II.
 Uses a variety of strategies in the problem-solving process

 Standard 3.
 Level II.
 Uses basic and advanced procedures while performing the processes of computation

 Standard 1.
 Level II.
 Uses the general skills and strategies of the writing process